40net-cloud/fortigate-aws-autoscale-terraform/README.md

 - Autoscaling in AWS
 - Implementing autoscaling on FortiGate

+When you are familiar with the solution, you can get additional info [Getting Started](../documentation/Getting started) There is also workshop available [here](https://fortinetcloudcse.github.io/FortiGate-AWS-Autoscale-TEC-Workshop/)

 ## Solution Overview

 The core of the solution involves two **AWS Auto Scaling Groups** (ASGs):